Updated May 2022

 For those who want to become Foreign Service Officers in the U.S. Department of State, the Rangel Graduate Fellowship Program provides benefits of up to $95,000 over two years toward a two-year master’s degree, arranges internships on Capitol Hill and at U.S. embassies, and provides mentorship and professional development support.
 Fellows can use the fellowship to attend two-year master’s programs in U.S. institutions to study any area of relevance to the Foreign Service.
 Applicants must be college seniors or graduates looking to start two-year graduate programs in the fall, must have GPAs of at least 3.2, and must be U.S. citizens.

 The Pickering Foreign Affairs Graduate Fellowships are supported by the U.S. Department of State and administered by the Woodrow Wilson National Fellowship Foundation.
-The Pickering Fellowships provide funding to graduate students as they prepare to join the U.S. Foreign Service as diplomats.
-Fellows are funded $37,500 per year to help cover tuition costs first then room and board, books, mandatory fees and travel, pending availability of funds.
+Pickering Fellowships provide funding to graduate students as they prepare to join the U.S. Foreign Service as diplomats.
+Fellows are funded $37,500 per year to help cover tuition costs first then room and board, books, mandatory fees, and travel.
 Graduate-level Fellows receive stipends during participation in one 10-week domestic summer internship, and one 10-week summer overseas internship following the second year of graduate school.

-Foreign Policy Interrupted’s Fellowship program for women is targeted to diversifying voices and opinions in the foreign policy space.
-The program has two core components: a 6-week online educational module that includes media training, a guide to understanding the media, and brand building; and a non-resident 1-3 month “externship” with a major media outlet.
+Foreign Policy Interrupted’s Fellowship program aims to amplify the voices of women in the foreign policy space.
+The program has two core components: a 6-week online educational module that includes media training, a guide to understanding the media, and a non-resident 1 – 3 month “externship” with a major media outlet.
 Fellows are matched with an editor and/or producer with whom she’ll work to develop her expertise for print and/or on-camera appearances.
 FPI’s Fellows Program is open to women 26 and older experienced in foreign policy and international affairs.
 U.S. citizens and non-U.S. citizens fluent in English are eligible.

 The Pamela Harriman Foreign Service Fellowships provide funding for students interning over the summer in the U.S. Embassies in London or Paris, or the Secretary of State’s Office in Washington, D.C.
 The Harriman Fellowship is nationally competitive and highly selective, offering a $5,000 stipend for travel and living expenses.
 Candidates must be chosen by the Department of State for internships in London, Paris, or Washington, D.C., a U.S. citizen, and a current undergraduate junior or senior at a U.S. university.